May 11, 2019 433

 One problem with the quality control processes described above is that they focus on ensuring that the existing standards are met.
 They also tend to accept that the production of defective products/services within tolerable limits is normal and acceptable.
 Total Quality Management (TQM) rejects these notions of quality control.
 TQM is about “constantly improving every process and product by progressive methods”.

-But in some businesses, purchasing and managing of inventory may constitute a major cost element.
+But in some businesses, purchasing and managing inventory may constitute a major cost element.
 Takes for instance, in poultry businesses the stock of birds, feed, and drugs constitute up to 80% of costs.
 In retail businesses, stock of goods may engage up to 90% of the available capital.

 Careful purchasing and managing of inventory have a significant effect on costs and profits.
 Attention to the purchasing and inventory management function also reduces risks associated with materials – deterioration of stock, theft by employees and customers, destruction in the event of accidents and minimization of scarce working capital tied down in inventory.

 Establishing and building a good relationship with suppliers is an aspect of the management of materials that should engage the attention of owner-managers of small businesses.
 Since the order-size and value of materials purchased by a single small business are often small, the relationship between a small business and its supplier is usually supplier-dominated.
 This means that it is more in the interest of the small business to have a strong relationship with the supplier.
-Therefore, the small business should put itself in a position to initiate the establishment and maintenance of a good relationship with its suppliers in order to enjoy their support.
+Therefore, the small business should put itself in a position to initiate the establishment and maintenance of a good relationship with its suppliers to enjoy their support.
 Such support comes in the form of delivery of materials promptly and on schedule, credit facilities, preferential treatment in the event of shortages of raw materials, training of employees, etc.

 The strategies that can be adopted by a small business to achieve a good relationship with its suppliers include: